WORCESTER TECHNICAL HIGH SCHOOL CULINARY & PASTRY ARTS

 5. Converting to and from Mixed Measures within Weight and Volume

-6. Advanced Conversions with Units of Measure between Weight and Volume
+6. Advanced Conversions with Units of Measure between Weight and Volume 7.
+Yield Percent

 8. Applying Yield Percent in the kitchen